aws-samples/amazon-translate-enterprise-translation-solution/README.md

 Launch the provided CloudFormation template (<i>aws-enterprise-translate.yaml</i>) to deploy the solution in your AWS account.
 It can be deployed in any AWS region where Amazon Translate is supported.

+<i>Note that you are responsible for the cost of the AWS services used while running this sample deployment.
+Many of these services (such as Amazon Translate, API Gateway, and Lambda) come with a Free Tier to get you started.
+For full details, see the pricing pages for each AWS service that you use in this post.</i>

 1/ Open CloudFormation page in console and select <b>Create stack with new resources</b>.

 2/ Provide the location of CloudFormation template from this repo (either stored locally or in your AWS S3 Bucket).